sandeeps79/JS---FINALL---ASSIGNMENT/README.md

 # Welcome to the RESUME BUILDER WEBSITE
 ## Introduction
-> + This is a resume Builder website which contains 4 file .
-It takes The all the required to create a resume based on that it will generate the resume .
-In this Project I have used HTML , CSS ,JS.
+> + This is a resume Builder website which takes The all the required fields to create a resume based on that it will generate the resume .
+In this Project I have used HTML , CSS , JS.

 > ### Steps-1
 > +  Runs the index.html file in your browser